Skip to main content

 • Before-and-after content performs exceptionally well.
 Photo posts with clear transformations generate significantly more engagement than text-based content.
 One study found that photo posts increase engagement by around 100% compared to link posts.

 • 67% of users ages 18-24 use Instagram to discover local businesses.
-If you want to reach younger homeowners or renters who will become homeowners, Instagram is where they're looking.
+If you want to reach younger homeowners or renters who'll eventually become homeowners, Instagram is where they're looking.

 • Instagram Reels get algorithmic priority.
 Short videos (15-60 seconds) showing your work in progress or completed projects get pushed to more people than static posts.